 The 2003 legislative session amended the 1994 EFA (Section 373.4592, F.S.) to expand the use of the 1/10 mill for implementing the 2003 Long-Term Plan (Chapter 2003-12, Laws of Florida).
 The amended EFA now allows expenditures from the 1/10 mill ad valorem tax associated with design, construction, and implementation of the initial phase of the Long-Term Plan, including operation and maintenance (O&M) of the ECP and research for the projects and strategies in the initial phase of the Long-Term Plan.
-For FY2009, net ad valorem tax revenues were \$67.5 million (unaudited).
-The 0.0894 mill ad valorem tax is projected to generate \$61.2 million in FY2010.
+For FY2010, net ad valorem tax revenues were \$59.1 million (unaudited).
+The 0.0894 mill ad valorem tax is projected to generate \$53.1 million in FY2011.

-EVERGLADES AGRICULTURAL AREA PRIVILEGE TAX RAISES \$10.8 MILLION IN FISCAL YEAR 2009
+EVERGLADES AGRICULTURAL AREA PRIVILEGE TAX RAISES \$11.4 MILLION IN FISCAL YEAR 2010

 To fund the first phase of the Everglades Restoration Program including the Long-Term Plan, the EFA imposes an annual tax for the privilege of conducting an agricultural trade or business on each acre of real property or portion thereof within the Everglades Agricultural Area (EAA) and C-139 basins.
 The 1994 EFA specified that the annual per-acre tax be collected through the normal county tax collection process.
-The amended EFA (2003) provides a revised computation of the EAA privilege tax.
+The amended EFA (2003) provided a revised computation of the EAA privilege tax.